microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Update-MgTeamSchedule.md

       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
-  - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
-  - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Id <String>]`:
-  - `[RecipientActionDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[RecipientActionMessage <String>]`: Custom message sent by recipient of the offer shift request.
   - `[RecipientUserId <String>]`: User id of the recipient of the offer shift request.
   - `[SenderShiftId <String>]`: User id of the sender of the offer shift request.

 OPENSHIFTCHANGEREQUESTS <IMicrosoftGraphOpenShiftChangeRequest1[]>: .
   - `[AssignedTo <String>]`: scheduleChangeRequestActor
-  - `[ManagerActionDateTime <DateTime?>]`:
   - `[ManagerActionMessage <String>]`:
-  - `[ManagerUserId <String>]`:
-  - `[SenderDateTime <DateTime?>]`:
   - `[SenderMessage <String>]`:
-  - `[SenderUserId <String>]`:
   - `[State <String>]`: scheduleChangeState
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.